-The fund invests principally in common stocks.
-The fund may invest in stocks of companies with any market capitalization, but focuses on stocks of large-capitalization companies (companies that, at the time of purchase, have market capitalizations of \$5 billion or more).
-The fund may invest up to 30% of its net assets in foreign securities (i.e., securities issued by companies organized under the laws of countries other than the United States).
-The fund may, from time to time, invest a significant portion (more than 20%) of its net assets in securities of companies in one or more market sectors.
-As of the date of this Prospectus, the fund expects to invest a significant portion of its assets in securities of companies in the financials sector.
+The fund may, from time to time, invest a significant portion (more than 20%) of its net assets in securities of companies in one or more sectors.
+As of the date of this Prospectus, the fund expects to invest a significant portion of its assets in securities of companies in the financials and technology sectors.